opentk/opentk.net/learn/chapter1/2-hello-triangle.md

     base.OnUnload(e);
 }
 ```
+> Binding a buffer to 0 basically sets it to null, so any calls that modify a buffer without binding one first will result in a crash.
+This is easier to debug than accidentally modifying a buffer that we didn't want modified.

 As of now we stored the vertex data within memory on the graphics card as managed by a vertex buffer object named VBO.
 Next we want to create a vertex and fragment shader that actually processes this data, so let's start building those.